pnp/PnP-PowerShell/Documentation/ConnectPnPMicrosoftGraph.md

 ```powershell
 PS:> Connect-PnPMicrosoftGraph -Scopes $arrayOfScopes
 ```
-Connects to Azure AD and gets and OAuth 2.0 Access Token to consume the Microsoft Graph API including the declared permission scopes
+Connects to Azure AD and gets and OAuth 2.0 Access Token to consume the Microsoft Graph API including the declared permission scopes.
+The available permission scopes are defined at the following URL: https://graph.microsoft.io/en-us/docs/authorization/permission_scopes